ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ExpertSystem.md

 Now that we have a description of what the relationship is we can sum along that line.
 Unfortunately our data are organized in orthogonal axes of time and distance but we want to look along a path with is some combination of the two.
-We can get around this problem by reprojecting our data so that the signal of interest is parallel to one of our axes.
+We can get around this problem by projecting our data so that the signal of interest is parallel to one of our axes.
 To do this we take our function from above and shuffle each of the columns downward so that our curved ripple becomes a horizontal line.
 In this process we'll be shuffling the entire image which means that the current horizontal waves which are the noise will become curved.
 Thus if we want to sum along our path we can use `np.sum(axis=?)` and get a nice profile of our potential signal.